 Step 2.
 DON'T BUY A BIKE!
 Spend Real Money on Gear

-You've taken the MSF course and you now have your newly minted license.
+You've taken the Total Control Beginner Rider Clinic or the MSF course and you now have your newly minted license.
 Now you think ... scratch that.
-If you hadn't ignored my advice above, you would no likely be thinking, "Time to buy a bike!".
+If you hadn't ignored my advice above, you would now likely be thinking, "Time to buy a bike!".

 Don't.
 Seriously.
 Don't buy a bike now.
 Wait.
 Patience Grasshopper, patience.

 The first 6 months on a motorcycle are likely your most dangerous.
 For those first months you're still focusing a lot of attention on the controls, the physical operation of the motorcycle.
 You're still not comfortable with how the bike leans.
 You still want to overuse the rear brake.
 The simple act of getting on and off the bike, which is /never/ simple, is still a challenge.
 Getting the bike up on it's center stand continues to frustrate.
-While it's always possible to have a major accident at any time, from my personal experience here are the types of things that always seem to happen during the first six months of riding to everyone, well maybe not Josh, but everyone else:
+While it's always possible to have a major accident at any time, from my personal experience here are the types of things that always seem to happen during the first six months of riding to almost everyone:

 - You will drop the bike at a gas station because you rode too long, are tired or cold, and you won't notice that you got some oil on your boot so when you step down on the center stand your boot will slip off.
 If you do not jump away quickly enough, you will fall down.

 - You will drop the bike on a very tight very slow corner, possibly in a parking lot, but definitely going uphill, because you don't have enough speed and you feel the bike tipping over and you panic.
-I'm embarrassed to say this damn near happened to me just the other day on the Angry Chicken.
+I'm embarrassed to say this has happened to me.

 - You will drop the bike because you let the clutch out while in the wrong gear and the bike stalls and stops abruptly catching you off guard.
 If you are not lucky, the bike will fall on you.